How to Select the Best Photos for Slide Backgrounds

 Welcome to the Presentation Hacks: Using Photos in PowerPoint video series!
 In these lessons, a Duarte designer shares some of the fundamental tools of using photos in PowerPoint.

 The best PowerPoint presentations have visuals.
 Why?
 Because visuals are processed 60,000 times faster than text, which means you can paint a picture for an audience much faster, with actual photos in PowerPoint.
-But the power of your visuals depends on which photos you select for your slides.

 So often, photos in PowerPoint are used in a way that is distracting to a presenter’s message.

 Whether the photo is too large, doesn’t fit your brand guidelines, or doesn’t contain enough negative space—imagery can play a big role in determining whether your message sticks, or ultimately slips from memory.